Index ¦ Archives ¦ Atom ¦ RSS

 su -c 'dnf install https://download1.rpmfusion.org/free/fedora/rpmfusion-free-release-$(rpm -E %fedora).noarch.rpm https://download1.rpmfusion.org/nonfree/fedora/rpmfusion-nonfree-release-$(rpm -E %fedora).noarch.rpm'

-Refresh the cache, this will download the RPMFusion packages metadata:
+Refresh the cache to download the RPMFusion package metadata:

 su -c 'dnf check-upgrade'

-I used to enable Google Chrome repository as explained on this post:
+I used to enable the Google Chrome repository as explained in this post:

 https://www.if-not-true-then-false.com/2010/install-google-chrome-with-yum-on-fedora-red-hat-rhel/.